 This technique can be used to decompose data on a single object into virtual parents.
 Then such virtual parents can be processed like on real objects.
 They can be viewed, edited, imaged, copied to physical drives, etc.

-Note: Many controllers write their own metadata to disks to recognize that the disks belong to certains RAIDs.
+Note: Many controllers write their own metadata to drives to recognize that the drives belong to certains RAIDs.
 Without that metadata they won't see those RAIDs.
 You have to write that metadata manually.

-To create a reverse RAID of a disk image (or other disk object),
+To create a reverse RAID of a drive image (or other drive object),

 |>||The Reverse parents will appear on the Drives panel|

 Initially, the reverse RAID is set to its default values as RAID 5 on the Parents tab.